-I understand that if I wish to receive a paper copy of the Student Handbook and the Student Code of Conduct, I must request a copy from Javier Villanueva, Executive Director of Data Evaluation located at 116 N. 10th, Donna, Texas.
+I understand that if I wish to receive a paper copy of the Student Handbook and the Student Code of Conduct, I must request a copy from Javier Villanueva, Executive Director of Data Evaluation located at $116 \, \text{N}. \, 10^{\text{th}}$, Donna, Texas.

 I understand that the Student Handbook contains information that my child and I may need during the school year.
 I also understand that all students will be held accountable for their behavior and will be subject to the disciplinary consequences outlined in the Student Code of Conduct.
-If I have any questions regarding this handbook or Code of Conduct, I will direct those questions to the principal at the respective campus. [insert phone number or email address].
+If I have any questions regarding this handbook or Code of Conduct, I will direct those questions to the principal at the respective campus at 956-464-1845.